-- In a large skillet, heat the olive oil for medium-low heat.
+- In a large skillet, heat the olive oil over medium-low heat.
 Add the onions and a pinch of salt, and stir them together with the oil.

-- Remove from the stove to a separate bowl or plate.
+- Remove from the stove and transfer to a separate bowl or plate.

 To Assemble and Bake: